Mun-Min/Cryptocurrency_Wallet/README.md

 * Take a screenshot of the recipient’s address balance and history from your Ganache application.
 Save this screenshot to the README.md file of your GitHub repository for this Challenge assignment.

 ---

-## Submission

-* Upload the files for this assignment to your GitHub repository.

-* Submit the link to your GitHub repo on Bootcamp Spot.

----